 - Personal qualities predict success in graduate students and satisfactory professional placement after graduation.
 One means of evaluating applicants’ personal qualities are the three required letters of recommendation.
 These letters of recommendation should be from individuals who can address the applicant’s potential for success in graduate study.
 In addition, a personal interview, conducted either in person or via electronic media, is part of the evaluation process for students who pass an initial screening.

 Adequate preparation in psychology and

 - Students with undergraduate degrees in fields other than psychology are considered for admission.
-Such students must have completed a minimum of 12 semester hours of undergraduate psychology courses.
 Recommended courses include introductory psychology, statistics, research methods and research-oriented courses.
 Individual graduate program areas within the Department of Psychology may have specific course requirements.